APRIL Monthly Newsletter

 CHURCH COUNCIL MINUTES

-John Greenfield called the meeting to order.
-Pastor Klein opened in prayer.
+Call to Order Congregational President, John Greenfield called the meeting to order.

 Old Business